arthurxavierx/node-todos/README.md

 # todos

-> Node application to manage a TODO's list
+> Node CLI application to manage a TODO's list